Occasional Rain

 Occasional Rain is a 1972 studio album from American musician Terry Callier.
 Released by Cadet Records, it is Callier's second album and the first in the trilogy that he recorded in short succession for Cadet with producer Charles Stepney.
 It has received positive critical reception.

 Critical reception

-The editorial staff of AllMusic gave the release 4.5 out of five stars, with Thom Jurek singling out several tracks for praise and summing up the album as "transcendent".
+AllMusic's Thom Jurek singled out several tracks for praise and summed up the album as "transcendent".
 In Pitchforks introduction to psychedelic folk, Grayson Haver Currin notes this album and its title track in particular as must-hear songs to understand the genre.